aryapatil7089/NeuroPulse-AI-EEG-Diagnostic/README.md

 * **Clinical Dataset:** Utilized the gold-standard 178 Hz continuous EEG dataset from the Department of Epileptology at the University of Bonn.
 * **Strategic Binarization:** Engineered the original 5-class target into a binary clinical focus (Seizure vs. Non-Seizure).
 * **Handling Imbalance:** Applied **SMOTE** (Synthetic Minority Over-sampling Technique) to correct the resulting 80:20 class imbalance, establishing a 50:50 ratio to prevent majority-class bias.
-* **Cloud Architecture:** Deployed a Python Flask backend on an **AWS EC2 (t3.micro)** server featuring Scalable Batch Processing to handle multi-hour file uploads without memory overflow.
+* **Cloud Architecture:** Deployed a Python Flask backend on a scalable cloud server architecture featuring Batch Processing to handle multi-hour file uploads without memory overflow.

 ## 📊 Key Findings
 In medical diagnostics, maximizing **Recall (Sensitivity)** is the highest priority to prevent catastrophic False Negatives (missing a seizure).